ABP ‘Stories of the Sea’ Competition launched

 True’s Yard Fisherfolk Museum

-The winners will be announced on Friday 20th September in Lynn News.
+The winners will be announced in the Lynn News newspaper.
 Finalists will also be invited to a King’s Lynn port tour and will have the honour of participating in a ceremony to bury a time capsule to be re-opened on the 175th anniversary of the port.